 Lobster: Rich in flavour and robust in texture, creamy New World Chardonnay, Sauvignon-Semillon and Champagne make suitable partners for this celebratory seafood.

-Smoked Haddock: Any pungent wines will withstand the stronger flavours of smoked fish; we suggest Pinot Gris, full Sauvignon Blanc or Gewürztraminer as best partners.
+Smoked fish: Any strong wines will withstand the stronger flavours of smoked fish; we suggest Pinot Gris, full Sauvignon Blanc or Gewürztraminer as best partners.

 Sign up to our bi-monthly newsletter to get offers, news and tips from the quay.